filipponardi17/Non-linear-optimization-problems/README.md

 # Non-Linear Optimization Project: Invasions and Popularity

+This was the second homework for an optimization course at UC3M.

 This project delves into two distinct non-linear optimization challenges, showcasing the versatility of mathematical modeling.
 The project is divided into two main parts:

 ## Part 1: Plan to Invade China